Oyelowo/surreal-orm/surreal-orm/docs/en/src/quick_start.md

 ## Querying Data

-SurrealDB ORM provides a fluent and expressive API for querying data from the database.
+Surreal ORM provides a fluent and expressive API for querying data from the database.
 You can use the `select` function to start a select statement and chain various methods to build the query.
 Here's an example: